kaede0e/two-species-genome-comparison-pipeline/case_study.md

 7 Pd07                 19.3
 8 Pd08                 18.5
 ```
 Which seems to suggest about 20% of the almond genome is composed of transposable elements.
 Compared to other plant species or animal genomes, this seems a bit low.
 However, as we discussed in 'eukaryotic genome' lecture, there is a strong positive correlation between genome size and TE content in eukaryotic genomes.
-Taking into consideration that Prunus dulcis genome is relatively small (228Mbp), this TE content can be said average.
+Taking into consideration that _Prunus dulcis_ genome is relatively small (228Mbp), this TE content can be said average.
 As a comparison (https://doi.org/10.1155/2011/893546), Arabidopsis genome is ~15% TEs (125Mbp), rice genome is ~35% TEs (472Mbp), maize genome is ~85% TEs (2.3Gbp).
 TEs have recently gained a lot of attention and have shifted the concept of being 'junk' DNA to a key regulator that holds evolutionary roles especially in plant genomes.
 Plants are sessile.
 It is stuck in where it grows.
 But at the same time, it needs to fight against both biotic and abiotic stresses.
 At times of changing climate, for instance, it cannot escape by moving to a different habitat but it must adapt by changing its own abiotic stress-coping mechanisms.
-TEs can be said their great molecular tools because of its 'mobile' nature which allows to proliferate in the genome, allowing a rapid physiological change which may be more suited to the changing climate.
+TEs can be their great molecular tools because of its 'mobile' nature which allows to proliferate in the genome, allowing a rapid physiological change which may be more suited to the changing climate.

 Additionally, I'm interested in asking: What type of TEs are the most prevalent in _Prunus dulcis_?
 Because we've run the pipeline chromosome-by-chromosome, we can additionally ask: "Does the trend differ by chromosomes?"
-To answer these questions somewhat, we can do some stats in R to get summary like this based on the TE category available in EDTA:
+To answer these questions, we can do some stats in R to get summary like this based on the TE category available in EDTA:
 ```
 Prunus_TE_table %>%
 group_by(Class)%>%